Complexity classification of local Hamiltonian problems: Introduction

-That is, in the \shamlf\ problem we are given access to all 1-local terms for free: the overall Hamiltonian is formed by taking a sum of terms from $\mathcal{S}$, each with an arbitrary positive or negative weight, then adding arbitrary 1-local terms.
+As the Pauli matrices span the space of 1-qubit Hermitian matrices, this is equivalent to assuming that $\mathcal{S}$ contains all 1-qubit Hermitian matrices.
+That is, in the \shamlf\ problem we are given access to all 1\nobreakdash-local terms for free: the overall Hamiltonian is formed by taking a sum of terms from $\mathcal{S}$, each with an arbitrary positive or negative weight, then adding arbitrary 1\nobreakdash-local terms.
 For any $\mathcal{S}$, \shamlf\ is at least as difficult as \sham, because it is a generalisation.
 It is therefore easier to prove $\qma$-hardness of cases of \shamlf.
-All previous proofs of $\qma$-hardness of special cases of {\sc $k$-local Hamiltonian} which we are aware of~\cite{kempe06,biamonte08,oliveira08,schuch09} actually prove $\qma$-hardness of \shamlf\ for various sets $\mathcal{S}$.
+All previous proofs of $\qma$-hardness of special cases of {\sc $k$\nobreakdash-local Hamiltonian} which we are aware of~\cite{kempe06,biamonte08,oliveira08,schuch09} actually prove $\qma$-hardness of \shamlf\ for various sets $\mathcal{S}$.
 Here we are able to characterise the complexity of this problem when $\mathcal{S}$ contains arbitrary matrices on up to $k$ qubits, for arbitrary $k=O(1)$.

 We first need to define a notion of local diagonalisation.
 Let $M$ be a $k$-qubit Hermitian matrix.
 We say that $U \in SU(2)$ {\em locally diagonalises} $M$ if $U^{\otimes k} M (U^{\dag})^{\otimes k}$ is diagonal.
 We say that $U$ locally diagonalises $\mathcal{S}$ if $U$ locally diagonalises $M$ for all $M \in \mathcal{S}$.
 Note that matrices in $\mathcal{S}$ may act on different numbers of qubits, so can be of different sizes.
-We are now ready to state our first main result.
+To gain some intuition for why this notion should be relevant, observe that if we have an instance $H$ of \sham\ which is a sum of many terms acting on overlapping sets of qubits, and if there is a $U$ that locally diagonalises $\mathcal{S}$, then all the terms in $H$ can be diagonalised simultaneously by $U^{\otimes n}$.
+On the other hand, if all the matrices in $\mathcal{S}$ are simultaneously diagonalisable but are not locally diagonalisable, it is not necessarily obvious how to diagonalise $H$.

+We also need a notion of what it means to remove the 1\nobreakdash-local part of a $k$-local Hamiltonian.
+We will only need this for qubits, so we restrict the definition to this case for simplicity.
+Since the Pauli matrices together with the identity matrix form a complete basis for $2\times 2$ matrices, any $k$-qubit matrix $M$ can be decomposed as a weighted sum of tensor products of Pauli and identity matrices. ``Removing the 1\nobreakdash-local part'' of $M$ means the matrix produced by deleting all 1\nobreakdash-local terms from its Pauli decomposition.